Osezelej/veegil-media-frontend/README.md

 </p>
 <p>
-  Enjoy reading
+  Enjoy reading!
 </p>

- <p><a href="https://cpcy2j-4000.csb.app/graphql">https://cpcy2j-4000.csb.app/graphql</a> click on the link to access the graphql playground </p>
+ <p><a href="https://cdv7dp-3000.csb.app">https://cdv7dp-3000.csb.app</a> click on the link to see the front end of Veegil bank app.
+(Note: this app is a mobile & tablet first oriented design to get the best user experience. inspect the design on chrome or any browser of your choice or mobile device) </p>

 <h1>Veegil media Demo Bank App by osezele joseph</h1>